TheThingsNetwork/lorawan-stack/api/ttn/lorawan/v3/api.md

 ### <a name="ttn.lorawan.v3.ApplicationAccess">Service `ApplicationAccess`</a>

-The ApplicationAcces service, exposed by the Identity Server, is used to manage API keys and collaborators of applications.
+The ApplicationAccess service, exposed by the Identity Server, is used to manage API keys and collaborators of applications.

 | Method Name | Request Type | Response Type | Description |